 Nearly 52% Of Indian Facebook Users Hardly Bother To Mention Their Relationship Status!

 According to the demography of Facebook users based on their relationship status, it has been revealed that a majority of them hesitate to mention their relationship status on the networking site.
 More than 52% of Facebook users in India, which means about 48 million users hardly bother to mention their relationship status.

 Close to 26 million users claimed themselves as singles and 0.78 million engaged.
 Nearly 8.6 million Facebook users had updated their status as married and about 3.6 million as – in a relationship.

-If we combine age wise distribution along with relationship status based demography, a couple of interesting observations are revealed.
-Amongst the teens of age group 18-24, nearly 19 million users had updated their status as engaged, and 2.2 million said that they were in a relationship, at the same time more than 22 million which is 47% of overall users in the specified age group preferred not to reveal their true relationship status.
+If we combine age-wise distribution along with relationship status-based demography, a couple of interesting observations are revealed.
+Amongst the teens in the age group 18-24, nearly 19 million users had updated their status as engaged, and 2.2 million said that they were in a relationship, at the same time more than 22 million which is 47% of the overall users in the specified age group preferred not to reveal their true relationship status.
 Generally updating relationship status seems fancy to younger generation groups than the higher aged adult group.

-The user-base of Facebook is bound to rise further in India and other developing countries as internet penetration rate is surpassing new heights on Q-O-Q basis.
-It would be interesting to see how far the social media titan continue to with hold the title of No.1 networking giant amidst the tough competition from other networking users.
+The user base of Facebook is bound to rise further in India and other developing countries as the internet penetration rate is surpassing new heights on a Q-O-Q basis.
+It would be interesting to see how far the social media titan continues to withhold the title of No.1 networking giant amidst the tough competition from other networking users.